annieflora/CMSI486/Homework1.md

 3. **Graphical User Interfaces:** These display a schema to the user in diagrammatic form where the user can specify a query by manipulating the diagram.
 GUIs utilize both menus and forms which can be used by naive users like the above mentioned interfaces.

 4. **Natural Language Interfaces:** These accept requests written in English (or another language) and attempt to understand them.
+Search engines, for example, take in a string of natural language words and match them to documents etc.

+5. **Speech and Output:** There is limited use of speech as an input query or result of a query.
+Applications with limited vocabularies (like a telephone directory) can use this though.

+6. **Interfaces for Parametric Users:** These allow people to use single function keys to invoke routine and repetitive actions.
+For example, bank tellers often use this type of interface because they have to perform repetitive functions like account deposits or withdrawals and balance inquiries.

+7. **Interfaces for the DBA:** Most database systems have commands that can *only* be used by the DBA staff.
+These commands include functions to create accounts, set system parameters, grant account authorization, change a schema, and reorganize the storage structure of the database.

 _____________